dtcenter/MET/docs/Users_Guide/config_options.rst

 When processing point and gridded observations, Ensemble-Stat searches the table to find the entry defining the observation error information.
 The table consists of 15 columns and includes a header row defining each column.
-The special string "ALL" is interpreted as a wildcard in these files.
+The special string ALL is interpreted as a wildcard in these files.
 The first 6 columns (OBS_VAR, MESSAGE_TYPE, PB_REPORT_TYPE, IN_REPORT_TYPE, INSTRUMENT_TYPE, and STATION_ID) may be set to a comma-separated list of strings to be matched.
 In addition, the strings in the OBS_VAR column are interpreted as regular expressions when searching for a match.
 For example, setting the OBS_VAR column to 'APCP_[0-9]+' would match observations for both APCP_03 and APCP_24.
-The HGT_RANGE, VAL_RANGE, and PRS_RANGE columns should either be set to "ALL" or "BEG,END" where BEG and END specify the range of values to be used.
+The HGT_RANGE, VAL_RANGE, and PRS_RANGE columns should either be set to ALL or BEG,END where BEG and END specify the range of values to be used.
 The INST_BIAS_SCALE and INST_BIAS_OFFSET columns define instrument bias adjustments which are applied to the observation values.
 The DIST_TYPE and DIST_PARM columns define the distribution from which random perturbations should be drawn